 To a point, “The Parable” sounds like a reference to that experience – such a perfectly captured that beatnik-era bebop, you’ve always been a fan of.
 What were your aims like with this particular record?

-JC: I think, it was a fun record to do!
-It benefited from a lack of preparation and it suffered from a lack of preparation.
-I think, there are things there’re things that could have been more glued together had that band being rehearsed a little bit more.
-So it would have been a little bit fun but again, the whole point of this stuff is to just go there.
-“I’m only gonna go there if I could succeed.” – those types of things are dangerous to me.
+JC: I think it was a fun record to do!
+It benefited from a lack of preparation, and it suffered from a lack of preparation.
+I think there are things there’re things that could have been more glued together had that band being rehearsed a little bit more.
+So it would have been a little bit fun, but again, the whole point of this stuff is to go there.
+“I’m only gonna go there if I could succeed.” - those types of things are dangerous to me.
 If you’d start thinking: “I’m going to this because I know how to do it!
-And I’ve done it successfully before…” – that’s not just anybody and I do work with things.
+And I’ve done it successfully before…” – that’s not just anybody, and I do work with things.
 Even with this last Pumpkins record Shiny and Oh So Bright, Vol. 1 / LP: No Past.
 No Future.
 No Sun” is very electronic with a lot of drum-replacement stuff on it.
 Billy and I challenged ourselves to write a Pumpkins record but without using big guitars and syncopated drums.

 But when you’re playing together.
 What helps you to capture these feelings?

-JC: You just need to be open to the things providing information around you.
+JC: You need to be open to the things providing information around you.
 I was in L.A. at that time.
 Mohler and Sean were in L.A.
 I had a couple of days off.
 And…we’re always thinking about music.
 We’re always thinking about: “When there’s the next time we can get together and do this ?” – whenever we have these opportunities, we’ve already created kind of sacred space within the context of the trio of myself, Billy and Sean.
-The covenant of it is like: whenever we are able to do it – we should do it.
+The covenant of it is like: whenever we can do it – we should do it.
 Without being like: “Oh, this isn’t a good time!
-It isn’t a good time!” because sometimes the times that aren’t good provide fruit you won’t get at times that are good.
+It isn’t a good time!” because sometimes the times that aren’t good provide fruit you won’t get at good times.

-I think everybody has been around the block enough as an artist, to know that music like this is not on your time.
+Everybody has been around the block enough as an artist, to know that music like this is not on your time.
 It’s not really at any time.
-And really, whenever it’s available you have to be ready to harness that stuff.
-Just like if you’re writing a book and you get a download.
-And you need to get it done on paper.
+And really, whenever it’s available, you have to be ready to harness that stuff, just like if you’re writing a book and you get a download.
+And it would help if you got it done on paper.
 It’s a lot like that – “Oh, my God!
 I’m so glad we’ve done it together!
 I got six months of ideas I wanna play for you guys, I’ve been waiting for this…” – so I think, it’s just making yourself available for the way the currents are taking you.
 And I think, that’s in everything.